telecmi/piopiy_node_example/call_masking/customer_to_delivery_agent.md

 ### 6. Configure Piopiy dashboard

-Log in to your Piopiy dashboard and paste the ngrok URL into the "Answer URL" input field.
+Log in to your <a href="https://developer.telecmi.com" target="_blank">Piopiy dashboard</a> and paste the ngrok URL into the "Answer URL" input field.
 Ensure that the endpoint is set correctly to handle inbound calls.

 ```sh
 https://abcd1234.ngrok.io/inbound